RollingOat/franka_research_teleoperation_with_meta_quest_vr/README.md

 # Franka VR Robot Teleoperation

+We modify the original code for it to work with VR controllers rather than hand tracking for better controllability.

 This system enables high-performance VR teleoperation of a Franka robot using advanced trajectory generation and inverse kinematics.
 Your hand movements in VR are translated to smooth, responsive robot motion through joint-space velocity control with jerk-limited trajectories.

 Meta Quest VR App @ [this repo](https://github.com/wengmister/quest-wrist-tracker)